Breeds of Livestock, Department of Animal Science

 Brumbies are rarely of consistent size, conformation or color.
 This is because domestic mares may escape and join feral horse herds.
-Also, they were originally of mixed type, including draught and thoroughbred.
+Also, they were originally of mixed type, including Australian Draught and Thoroughbred.

 Brumbies are viewed as both a pest and a resource.
 They can cause damage to fences, overgraze cattle pastures, drink and foul water supplies, and make cattle mustering more difficult.
 They may also mate with domestic mares, and carry and pass on diseases.

 Their usefulness in Austalia has been as meat, hair (for musical instruments, brushes, upholstery), and tourism/recreation.
 They can be captured and used as replacement stock horses, but demand is low.
 When the weather is dry, Brumbies may make water available by pawing at sandy creekbeds, providing water for wildlife and cattle as well as themselves.

 Because of the limited commercial need for these horses, regular culling is necessary, and studies have been carried out as to the most humane and efficient method.
 This culling is necessary not only to reduce the horses’ impact on cattle farming, but for the protection of the horse herd.
 A large number of horses in drought conditions would suffer starvation, thirst, and may consume toxic plants.